ggila/lib/binary_tree.md

 		root = rec_put(root, key, val);
 	}
 ```
+*we could have used an as efficient and simplier, not recursive algo, but we'll use this one for rb bst*

-*Cost*: 1 + lg N, depends on the way how keys come in, best case when the tree is compltetely balanced
+**Cost**: 1 + lg N, depends on the way how keys come in, best case when the tree is compltetely balanced

 **property**: if N distinct keys are inserted in random order, the _expected height_ of tree is ~ 4,311 ln N, _worst heught_ is N